ryankaplan/pattern-based-ot/README.md

 intended for production use.
 I'm making it public in case others find it interesting or the code useful.

 What's exciting about pattern-based OT?
-Here are two things that I find particular
+Here are two things that I find particularly
 cool:

 1. PBOT doesn't require any transformation of operations on the server.
 Most